 Love, awakening and transformation.

-“Some of you say, “joy is greater than sorrow,” and others say, “Nay, sorrow is the greater.”
+“Some of you say, “Joy is greater than sorrow,” and others say, “Nay, sorrow is the greater.”

 But I say unto you, they are inseparable.

 Together they come, and when one sits alone with you at your board, remember the other one is asleep upon you bed.”